 - Do not get enough good quality sleep

 - Regularly work your body to the point of exhaustion

 3) Pay attention to your diet

-4) Take supplements that work, and stick to them
+4) Take supplements, and if they help stick to them

 5) Let go of the emotional baggage